History of the United Arab Emirates: Iron Age

-Throughout three Iron Ages (Iron Age I, 1200-1000 BCE; Iron Age II, 1000-600 BCE; and Iron Age III, 600-300 BCE) and the Hellenistic Mleiha period (after 300 BCE), Eastern Arabia was occupied by a number of forces (including the Achaemenid Empire) and marked by the construction of fortified settlements and extensive husbandry due to the development of the falaj irrigation system.
-Early finds of aflaj, particularly those around the desert city of Al Ain, have been cited as the earliest evidence of these waterways.
-The UAE have an unusual richness of archeological finds, particularly the metallurgical centre of Saruq Al Hadid in present-day Dubai.
-Other important Iron Age settlements in the UAE include Al Thuqeibah, Bidaa bint Saud, Ed Dur, Muweilah and Tell Abraq.
+Throughout three Iron Ages (Iron Age I, 1200–1000 BCE; Iron Age II, 1000–600 BCE; and Iron Age III, 600–300 BCE) and the Hellenistic Mleiha period (after 300 BCE), Southeastern Arabia was occupied by a number of forces (including the Achaemenid Empire), leading to the construction of a number of fortified settlements.

+The development of increasingly complex irrigation ditches and waterways, falaj (plural aflaj) took place during the Iron Age II period and finds at Bidaa bint Saud and Thuqeibah from this period pre-date finds of qanat waterways in Iran.
+Early finds of aflaj, particularly those around the desert city of Al Ain, have been cited as the earliest evidence of the construction of these waterways.
+More and more complex systems of irrigation evolved and the Iron Age II era saw the emergence of centralised authority imposed over access to water with finds of bronze figures and distinctive pottery testifing to a widespread snake cult, often linked to evidence of collective worship and cohesive communities.

+The UAE has an unusual richness of Iron Age archaeological finds, particularly evidenced by the metallurgical centre of Saruq Al Hadid, in the desert to the south of present-day Dubai, which has yielded a trove of thousands of arrow-heads, gold, carnelian and bone jewellery and ceramics - in all over 12,000 items have been recovered from this site alone.
+Other important Iron Age settlements in the UAE include Al Thuqeibah, Rumailah, Bidaa bint Saud, Ed Dur, Qusais, Muweilah and Tell Abraq.